 Mr. Levine's employment agreement does not provide for a target annual performance-based equity grant, but he is eligible to participate, at the Committee's discretion, in our annual long-term performance-based equity award program.
-Mr. DiLiberto's current employment agreement was entered into before the Committee implemented these changes to our long-term equity incentive award program.
-Given that Mr. DiLiberto received a long-term equity award in connection with the signing of this agreement, Mr. DiLiberto does not currently participate in this aspect of our long-term equity incentive award program.
+Mr. DiLiberto's employment agreement that was in effect during 2020 was entered into before the Committee implemented these changes to our long-term equity incentive award program.
+Given that Mr. DiLiberto received a long-term equity award in connection with the signing of that employment agreement in 2018, Mr. DiLiberto does not currently participate in this aspect of our long-term equity incentive award program.
 However, like Mr. Levine, Mr. DiLiberto was eligible to participate in our annual long-term performance-based equity award program at the Committee's discretion.

-2019 Performance-Based Equity Awards
+2020 Performance-Based Equity Awards

-During 2019, we made annual awards of performance-based LTIP units to each of our named executive officers, 50% of which may be earned based on our relative TSR performance over a three-year period and 50% of which may be earned based on achievement of specified operating performance criteria over a one-year period, with a further modifier based on absolute TSR over a three-year period.
+During 2020, we made annual awards of performance-based LTIP units to each of our named executive officers, 50% of which may be earned based on our relative TSR performance over a three-year period and 50% of which may be earned based on achievement of specified operating performance criteria over a one-year period, with a further modifier based on absolute TSR over a three-year period.
+For 2020, we further bifurcated the portion of the award that may be earned based on our relative TSR performance between the SNL Office Index (two-thirds) and a custom New York City peer group (one-third) comprised of six companies with office and/or retail commercial real estate portfolios concentrated in the New York City market.
+We made this change in order to more closely tie the earning of this portion of our performance-based LTIP units to our TSR performance relative to companies that were most directly comparable to us.

 In addition to the achievement of performance-based vesting hurdles, vesting of the awards will also be subject to continued employment, subject to acceleration in certain circumstances.
 Earned LTIP units will vest 100% for Messrs.
-Holliday and Mathias on December 31, 2021, and 50% on each of December 31, 2021 and December 31, 2022, for Messrs.
+Holliday and Mathias on December 31, 2022, and 50% on each of December 31, 2022 and December 31, 2023, for Messrs.
 DiLiberto and Levine.

-The following tables set forth the structure of the performance-based LTIP units granted to our named executive officers in 2019:
+The following tables set forth the structure of the performance-based LTIP units granted to our named executive officers in 2020:

-Relative TSR Component (50% of Total Award)
+SNL Office Index Relative TSR Component (33.33% of Total Award)